dhs-sc/sc-campaign/README.md

 ### How to add new entry

-- Update [Student-Data CSV files](https://github.com/dhs-sc/sc-campaign/data-processing/data-files) with a new entry
+- Update [Student-Data CSV files](https://github.com/dhs-sc/sc-campaign/tree/master/data-processing/data-files) with a new entry
 - Add in the corresponding image/video files in the [/thumbnails](https://github.com/dhs-sc/sc-campaign/assets/thumbnails) and [/modals](https://github.com/dhs-sc/sc-campaign/assets/modals) folders.
-- Run the following command in your terminal `python3 data-processing/data-processing.py ./data-files/ ../assets/json/` on the same folder level as this README.md file.
-  - Note:exclamation:: you need to have [python 3](https://www.python.org/downloads/) installed before running the above command.

 ---